quantstamp/qsp-protocol-audit-contract/README.md

 **Note**: before running a command, setup the credentials as described in the section above.

-1. `npm run command -- -n=dev -a=whitelist -p=0x123456789` whitelists a node defined by a given address
+1. `npm run command -- -n=dev -a=whitelist --p 0x123456789` whitelists a node defined by a given address
-1. `npm run command -- -n=dev -a=set-max-assigned -p=100` sets "maximum assigned nodes"
+1. `npm run command -- -n=dev -a=set-max-assigned --p 100` sets "maximum assigned nodes"
 1. `npm run command -- -n=dev -a=get-next-audit-request` calls `getNextAuditRequest()` on the contract.
 May be useful for cleaning up the audit waiting queue.
+1. `npm run command -- -n=dev -a=resolve --p 1 false` calls `resolveErrorReport()` on the contract to resolve the incentive of a given requestId.
+If the second parameter is true, the requester is paid; otherwise, the audit node.

 ## Deploy to Ganache